ItsMe-RiiK/Nabdhu/README.md

 ## 💻 System-Wide Installation (Recommended)

-Because Linux's security model protects deep hardware information (like RAM Speed or Motherboard slots) and the ability to start/stop system services, **this application is best run as Root**.
+Because Linux's security model protects deep hardware information and the ability to start/stop system services, **this application is best run as Root**.

-We provide a seamless system-wide installation that installs a secure Polkit wrapper (`run_nabdhu`).
+We provide a system-wide installation that installs a wrapper script (`run_nabdhu`).
 This securely elevates privileges while preserving your current `$DISPLAY` and graphical settings, ensuring it works perfectly on both **X11** and **Wayland**.

 To install the binary, icons, and Start Menu launcher system-wide, simply run: